Ends in

 8. Tutorials Dojo’s Google Cloud Platform Cheat Sheets – Think of these as a summary of all the essential information from the Google Cloud documentation.
 These cheat sheets also include different GCP service comparisons.

-9. Tutorials Dojo’s Google Certified Associate Cloud Engineer Practice Exams (coming soon!) – This is not your typical practice exam.
+9. Tutorials Dojo’s Google Certified Associate Cloud Engineer Practice Exams – This is not your typical practice exam.
 Our practice tests not only give you actual exam-like questions but also include thorough explanations that will surely give you aha moments.
 We also have a FREE Google Certified Associate Cloud Engineer Practice Exams-Sampler to help give you an idea of what the actual exam feels like.

 GCP Services to Focus on